 Once you have passed the Basic Line Umpire course, you will become a Trainee Umpire with an LT/ZT grade and are eligible to join the LTA Officials' Licence Scheme (see section 3).
-Once you have acquired your licence, you will have access to the Official Hub, where you can apply to be selected for tournaments relevant to your grade.
+Once you have acquired your licence, you will have access to the officials' area of the LTA website, where you can apply to be selected for tournaments relevant to your grade.
 As a Trainee Umpire, you can apply for non-professional tournaments only; these tournaments offer you the best opportunity to start gaining valuable experience as a Line Umpire.